thanhtrungit25/mern-socialapp/README.md

 # mern-socialapp

-The social app wit MERN stack
+The social app with MERN stack

 ## Prepare
 * MongoDB installed on localhost